ayodele-olufemi/MVCApp_using_C-Sharp_SQL_Server/README.md

 		* Right-click your server-name (top object in the Object Explorer) and select `Properties`.
 		* Select the Security tab and check the `SQL Server and Windows Authentication mode`, then select OK.
 		* Close SSMS.
-		* From Windows menu, search and launch `Services`, then scroll and search for `SQL Server (MSSQLSERVER).
+		* From Windows menu, search and launch `Services`, then scroll and search for `SQL Server (MSSQLSERVER)`.
 		* Right-click and select **Restart** to restart the service.
-		* Relauch your SSMS and try to login using the created user.
+		* Relaunch your SSMS and try to log in using the created user.
 It should work now.
+* Now we will create stored procedures for the CRUD actions.
+	* Download and execute the file **EmployeeStoredProc.sql** file.
+	* Execute **grantUser** stored procedure.